Goodbye Lover: Plot

-Lovely real estate agent Sandra Dunmore, wearing a blonde bob cut wig, makes a series of flirtatious and sexual calls to her brother-in-law Ben.
-She then heads to church where she does various community outreach with Ben.
+Real estate agent Sandra Dunmore, wearing a blonde bob cut wig, makes flirtatious and sexual calls to her brother-in-law Ben.
+She then heads to church where she does community outreach with Ben.
 As she plays back a micro floppy disk with pipe organ sequencing for the church's choir rehearsals, they proceed to have sex and discuss their ongoing affair.
-Sandra is obsessed with The Sound of Music soundtrack.

 Sandra's husband and Ben's much younger brother Jake, an alcoholic, embarrasses himself in his company's meetings with his boss and when flirting with secretary Peggy Blaine, who is also having an affair with Ben.
-When Ben starts to suspect Sandra of revealing their affair, he drastically attempts to avoid her as he knows her psychotic nature, when they are almost caught having sex in a house Sandra is selling.
+When Ben starts to suspect Sandra of revealing their affair, he attempts to avoid her as he knows her psychotic nature, when they are almost caught having sex in a house Sandra is selling.

 Sandra, now even more furious, is stalking and harassing Ben, who is trying to establish a healthy relationship with Peggy.
 At a dinner party, a hungover Jake tells Ben he suspects something is wrong in his marriage and is considering suicide.
 Ben dismisses this and suggests he stop drinking.
 The next morning Jake causes an outburst and tells Ben he is aware of his wife's infidelity and will get revenge regardless.

 One night, when Peggy and Ben come home from dinner to go on a second sexual conquest, a drunken Jake angrily calls Ben telling him he knows of the affair and will kill himself if not him.
 When Ben leaves a now angered Peggy, he goes to his brother's apartment and sees how the place is trashed with his brother sitting on the balcony ledge.
 Ben fantasizes about pushing him off the balcony to meet his death, but cannot seem to do so correctly.
 When he steps outside to attempt to kill him, Sandra blinds him with a flashlight which startles him and sends him hanging from the ledge of the balcony.
 When it is revealed that his lover and brother have betrayed him, Ben is pushed off the ledge to his painful death.